flisan27/Bachelor/README.md

 ### Contents:

-Thesis_Essay.pdf: The final version of my bachelor thesis in PDF format.

-Thesis_LaTeX/: LaTeX source files for the thesis, including all text, figures, and references.

 Python_Scripts/: Python scripts developed for various analyses and computations in the project.

 XML_Simulations/: XML files used for simulations in the CORE Network Emulator.